 Lastly, print it out and prepare the blank templates for the class.

-First, start by having the students talk about travel spots that they have been to and have a short discussion about what they saw, what they did, and who they went with etc. You could show some pictures of actual travel destinations to get them interested in the topic as well as they talk.
+To start, students can talk about travel spots that they have been to and have a short discussion about what they saw, what they did, and who they went with etc. Also, you could show some pictures of actual travel destinations to get them interested in the topic as well as they talk.

 Next, show them the blank postcard templates and let them know that they are going to write a postcard to a friend.
 Tell them that they can choose any destination in the world to write from.